oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 Estimated Time: 20 minutes

 ### Objective
-Create a database running on Kubernetes, using a block volume as persistency store
+* Create a database running on Kubernetes, using a block volume as persistency store

 ### Prerequisites
-Lab 2: Install the Oracle Database Kubernetes Operator
+* You have executed Lab 2: Install the Oracle Database Kubernetes Operator